University of Guelph Arboretum: Trillium Trail

-The Trillium Trail is a 2.0km loop that passes through several plant collections and crosses many other Arboretum trails.
+The Trillium Trail is a 2.0 km loop that passes through several plant collections and crosses many other Arboretum trails.
 This trail encircles the Maple collection, the Rotary Tree Grove, much of the World of Trees collection, the three cultural gardens, and the OAC Centennial Arboretum Centre.
 The trail is even accessible in the winter for cross-country skiers.

 Acorn Trail

 The Acorn Trail is the only major trail along the portion of the Arboretum northwest of College Avenue.
 It passes by the R.J.
 Hilton Centre, forming a figure-eight encircling the Linden collection and the Beech and Oak collection.